krahets/hello-algo/en/docs/chapter_tree/binary_tree_traversal.md

 ## 7.2.1 &nbsp; Level-order traversal

-As shown in the Figure 7-9 , "level-order traversal" traverses the binary tree from top to bottom, layer by layer, and accesses nodes in each layer in a left-to-right order.
+As shown in Figure 7-9, "level-order traversal" traverses the binary tree from top to bottom, layer by layer, and accesses nodes in each layer in a left-to-right order.

 Level-order traversal essentially belongs to "breadth-first traversal", also known as "breadth-first search (BFS)", which embodies a "circumferentially outward expanding" layer-by-layer traversal method.